 Dear Collaborators,

-Solar activity has diminished further since the last message.
-A small
+Solar activity has remained at a moderate level since the last message.

 See http://www.SolarMonitor.org for images and